In this article you’ll learn what are different lathe chuck types with parts, working, and more with the downloadable PDF file.

 Following are the different types of chucks used in the lathe machine:

 Four-Jaw Independent Chuck

 The figure shows a four jaw chuck diagram.
-The arrangement of four jaws independent chuck, which has four jaws, located at an angle of 90° to each other.
+The arrangement of four jaws independent chuck, which has four jaws, is located at an angle of 90° to each other.

 Each jaw made of tough steel has three inner and one outer gripping surface.
 The outer gripping surface is used for holding larger sizes of the workpiece by reversing the jaw.